-BCaBAs who supervise the ongoing practice of RBTs are required to obtain 3 supervision CEUs every recertification cycle in which the supervision of RBTs occurred.
+BCaBAs who have supervised the ongoing practice of RBTs on record at any point during their recertification cycle must obtain and enter 3 supervision CEUs to recertify.
 Supervision is behavior analytic in nature and covers effective supervision as described in the BACB Supervisor Training Curriculum Outline (2.0) and the Nature of Supervision section.